AEFeinstein/Super-2024-Swadge-FW/docs/EMULATOR.md

 ## Installing

-To install the emulator, go to the project's [releases page](https://github.com/AEFeinstein/Super-2024-Swadge-FW/releases) and download the appropriate `...-emulator.zip` for your operating system.
+To install the emulator, go to the project's [releases page](https://github.com/AEFeinstein/Super-2024-Swadge-FW/releases/tag/snapshot) and download the appropriate `SwadgeEmulator-<os-type>.zip` for your operating system.
 Windows, Linux, and Mac (both Intel and ARM) are supported.
 Then, follow the instructions for your platform below.

 ### Windows

 The Windows version of the emulator does not require any other software to operate.
 Simply extract the `.zip` file anywhere you like and double-click on `swadge_emulator.exe`.
-Note that the `libwinpthread-1.dll` file included with the emulator download should be kept in the same folder.
+The first time you open the application, you may be warned about running applications from the internet and will need to click "Run" to continue.
+You might also be prompted by the Windows firewall when starting certain Swadge modes.
+This is only required if you wish to run two emulators at the same time using the simulated ESPNOW wireless connection.

 ### Linux

-After extracting the `.zip` file, you may need to mark the `swadge_emulator` binary as executable, which can be done with the command `chmod +x swadge_emulator`.
+The Linux version of the emulator does not require any other software to operate.
+Simply extract the `.zip` file anywhere you like and run the `swadge_emulator` program, either by opening it from your file browser or by running `./swadge_emulator` from the command-line.

 ### Mac